vmartinlac/salma/README.md

   * compute visual odometry trajectory,
   * display trajectory and odometry data.
 * a stereo visual odometry algorithm.
-* a homemade algorithm to track calibration target.
+* a algorithm to track calibration target.
 * a code for synchronizing video stream from multiple cameras.

 Dependencies